 Teaching is an essential element of the education and training experience of PhD students at the university.
-TGS requires that all PhD students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.
+The Graduate School (TGS) requires that all PhD students serve in some instructional capacity for at least one academic quarter during their graduate education at Northwestern.

 - Academic programs may define the teaching responsibilities of their PhD students independently.
 This teaching experience should provide PhD students with an opportunity for direct contact with and to contribute to the assessment and evaluation of students.